Mandhana stars as India beat inexperienced England

 Veteran seamer Jhulan Goswami conceded just 20 runs and took one wicket from her 10 overs, while Deepti Sharma claimed 2-33.

-With England missing Heather Knight and Nat Sciver, veteran batter Danni Wyatt added a fluent 43, but stand-in captain Amy Jones and experienced opener Tammy Beaumont made just 10 runs between them.
+With England needing their remaining senior players to step up in the absence of injured captain Heather Knight and Nat Sciver, batter Danni Wyatt added a fluent 43, but stand-in skipper Amy Jones and opener Tammy Beaumont made just 10 runs between them.

-In reply, India lost Shafali Verma early but Mandhana and Bhatia, who survived two dropped chances, added 96 for the second wicket before Harmanpreet calmly kept her side on track and finished the match with a six.
+In reply, India lost Shafali Verma early but Mandhana and Bhatia, who survived two dropped chances, added 96 for the second wicket before Harmanpreet calmly kept her side on track and finished the match with a six to take the tourists to 232-3.

 The series continues with the second ODI at Canterbury on Wednesday.